What is Credit Control and Why is it Important?

 Legal Proceedings

-If you receive no response from a 7-day letter, you will have to consider the options for taking legal action to recover the debt.
-There are a couple of options available, either do it yourself with Money Claim Online or get a solicitor to do it for you.
+If you do not receive a response to a 7-day letter, you will have to consider taking legal action to recover the debt.
+There are a couple of options available: either do it yourself with Money Claim Online or get a solicitor to do it for you.
 Using a solicitor or debt collection agency is more expensive but will save you time preparing some paperwork.

 Cash Discounts

 Some businesses may offer a cash discount for early payment, typically 2%.
 This is a way of encouraging customers to pay on time.
-The customer will need to know that the discount is available and the date by which they need to make the payment.
+The customer will need to know that the discount is available and the date by which they need to make the payment, this can save a lot of time for credit control.

 Late Payments

-Late payments are a huge problem for small businesses; they can cause severe cash flow problems.
+Late payments are a massive problem for small businesses; they can cause severe cash flow problems.

-If payment is continually made late, it is worth reviewing the credit terms that you have agreed with your customer; sometimes, you will need to withdraw credit completely or request a deposit.
+If payment is continually made late, it is worth reviewing the credit terms you have agreed with your customer; sometimes, you must withdraw credit completely or request a deposit.

 What is Credit Control Conclusion